Arunnimmala07/msvsd2stepadc/week0/README.md

 Device classes INV_pre.spice and INV_post.spice are equivalent.
 Final result: Netlists do not match.

-# VII.
-Simulation of a function using Magic and Ngspice
+# V. Simulation of a function using Magic and Ngspice

 Euler path and stick diagrams are helpful for getting better layouts for circuits with many MOSFETs.
 One such funtion is implemented here using CMOS.
 Fn = Fn= [(B+D).(A+C)+E.F]'
 ![image](https://user-images.githubusercontent.com/104830557/218004046-205b15ce-bafd-4023-b527-9591cad9ea42.png)

-## VII.a Pre-layout Simulation of function Fn using Ngspice
+## V. (a) Pre-layout Simulation of function Fn using Ngspice

 The netlist `fn_prelayout.spice` for the function **Fn** given can be written as
 ```